SPRING 2016 & FALL 2017

 After completing this course successfully, students will be able to:

-- Analyze key moments in the U.S. feminist movement from the mid 20th century to present
+- Analyze key moments in U.S. and European feminist movement from the mid 20th century to present

 - Understand key feminist debates regarding the terms sex and gender